-- The patient has the right to ask and in encouraged to obtain from physicians and other direct caregivers relevant, current, and understandable information concerning diagnosis, treatment, and prognosis.
+- The patient has the right to ask and is encouraged to obtain from physicians and other direct caregivers relevant, current, and understandable information concerning diagnosis, treatment, and prognosis.
 It is recognized that patient involvement enhances the safety of healthcare delivery.

-- The patient has the right to make decision about the plan of care prior and during the course of treatment and to refuse a recommended treatment plan or care to the extent permitted by law and hospital policy and to be informed of the medical consequences of the action.
+- The patient has the right to make decisions about the plan of care prior and during the course of treatment and to refuse a recommended treatment plan or care to the extent permitted by law and hospital policy and to be informed of the medical consequences of the action.

 - The patient has the right to have an Advance Directive concerning treatment or designate a surrogate decision maker recognizing that the hospital will honor the intent of that directive to the extent permitted by the law and hospital policy.

 - The patient has the right to every consideration of privacy.
 Case discussion, examination and treatment should be conducted so as to protect each patient’s privacy.

 - The patient has the right to expect that all communications and records pertaining to his or her care will be treated as confidential by the hospital, except in cases such as suspected abuse and public health hazards when reporting is permitted or required by the law.